Wellbeing Ambassadors

 You can spot them in school wearing their Wellbeing Ambassador badges.

-We have started our 2023-24 school year by thinking about our hopes and dreams.
-Every child in the school has decorated a feather and we have put them together to make a huge pair of wings for our hall display.
+We are starting our 2024-25 school year by thinking about our hopes and dreams.
+Every child in the school will be creating a leaf or flower.
+We will then put them together to make a huge tree for our hall display.

 We have become a member of the RHS Campaign for School Gardening and aim to make a start on earning the five School Gardening Awards for our school.